muratk3n/thirdwave/en/README.md

 by the same number, for three months..
 Then there'd be no need for this ratio, you would just look at the market cap value itself..

-No they use a projected GDP, and apparently take it from the [GDPNow](https://www.frbatlanta.org/cqer/research/gdpnow.aspx) estimate of the FED.
+No they use projected GDP, and apparently take it from the [GDPNow](https://www.frbatlanta.org/cqer/research/gdpnow.aspx) estimate of the FED.